govinda-attal/eshop/README.md

 *eshop* service implements api [specification](./api/openapi.yaml)

 It supports two operations:
 1. Create a cart with given line items.
-This operation will evaluate the cart with current promotions in place too.
+Before creating the cart, this operation will evaluate it with current promotions in place.
 2. Fetch a cart with given cart identifier.
-This operation will evaluate the cart with current promotions in place too.
+This operation will evaluate existing cart with current promotions in place.

 This *eshop* service implementation uses cockroach-db as database.
 The database stores following information in given tables.